felbinger/AdminGuide/docs/services/matrix.md

     cp_max: 10
 ```

-By default, a SQL-Lite database is used, so we still need to comment it out.
+By default, a SQLite database is used, so we still need to comment it out.

 ``` yaml